top of page

 MARK ANTHONY OWEN

-POET, PUBLISHER, PERFORMER
+POET, PUBLISHER, PERFORMER.

 Songs from Last Imaginations reads like a mesmerizing piece of music.
 We start with an incredibly dramatic opening seeing the author ‘drowning in air / drowsing despair / acutely aware of this unaired nightmare’ and are taken to an intimate world of dreams ‘so you can see for yourself the contours of my life.’
 And there is so much to see.
 From the day at the beach with the danger of sharp flint to the leaving home, poisonous relationships and emotional times that follow.
 Exquisite poems are interspersed with quotes from well-known poets and powerful photos enhancing the words.
 Dorian Nightingale’s book is a dream you will not want to wake up from.
 A stunning collection of poems.